-Yes we appreciate that some travel insurance products are expensive, but there are usually a range of options available so it’s worth shopping around.
+Yes we appreciate that some travel insurance products are expensive.
+For example, insurance which lets you cancel for any reason is often 6-7% of the total cost of your trip.
+But there are usually a range of options available so it’s worth shopping around.
 Sometimes you can get a more cost effective insurance if you opt for full medical coverage with a limit on cancellation charges i.e. not the whole cost of your holiday.

 “I’ll arrange it nearer the time”

-Wouldn’t it be galling if you had planned to buy it, but not got around to it, and then your son breaks his leg falling off a bicycle (or something like that).
+Wouldn’t it be galling if you had planned to buy it, but not got around to it.
+And then your son breaks his leg falling off a bicycle (or something similar).